ImKKingshuk/LockKnife/README.md

 ## Disclaimer

-🌟🌟🌟 "The developer of LockKnife is not responsible for any misuse or illegal activities conducted with this tool.
+🌟🌟🌟 "The developer of `LockKnife : The Ultimate Android Password Tool` is not responsible for any misuse or illegal activities conducted with this tool.
 Use at your own risk." 🌟🌟🌟

 ### Note